 Course Objectives: The course content allows students who need to acquaint with a different presentation of Earth Science than they have seen/perceived in the class.
-It supplements the classroom teaching and experiences.
+It supplements the

 Learning Outcomes: Since important connections of natural surroundings are lost in the dry facts and abstract concepts the discussion with example orientation will give the reader a complete knowledge.